mrworf/iceshelf/README.iceshelf-restore.md

 ## What does `--verbose` do?

 In restore mode, without `--verbose` the tool updates a single progress line (e.g. `Extracted 42 files of 100 (42% complete)`) so the screen is not filled with one line per file.
 With `--verbose`, each extracted or skipped file is logged. `--verbose` can be used in any mode.

+## Logging

+Use `--logfile FILE` to write log output to a file instead of stdout.

+## Known issues and limitations

+- **No partial restore:** Restore is all-or-nothing per backup (or full chain with `--all`); there is no option to restore only selected paths or globs.
+- **No path remapping:** Restore destination is a single root; backup paths cannot be mapped to different locations.
+- **Moved files in single-backup mode:** With a single backup, entries in the manifest’s "moved" section are only reported in the audit report, not applied; use `--all` with a directory of backups to apply renames.
+- **When repair is not possible:** The tool’s `--repair` option works when PAR2 parity files exist and are sufficient.
+If the archive is corrupt and PAR2 files are missing, or PAR2 repair fails, the tool can only report the problem; there is no other recovery path.
+- **Disk full / very large restores:** Both single- and multi-archive restore are resumable via `completed.lst`; on rerun, already-extracted files are skipped.
+Single-archive may decrypt the archive again but only missing files are restored.
+There is no special handling for out-of-disk (restore may fail partway; re-run to resume).
+- **Concurrent restores:** Restoring to the same destination from two processes could conflict on `completed.lst` and the temp dir; not supported.
+- **Key file with only public key:** For full operation (decrypt and verify) the key file should contain both public and secret key; public-only allows verification only.
+Use `--skip-signature` when signatures cannot be validated or are missing (e.g. backup created without signing).